beegee-tokyo/DHTesp/README.md

 _**`TempAndHumidity getTempAndHumidity();`**_
 - Get the temperature and humidity from the sensor
 Either one of _`getTemperature()`_ or  _`getHumidity()`_ or  _`getTempAndHumidity()`_ initiates reading a value from the sensor if the last reading was older than the minimal refresh time of the sensor.
-Return value is a struct of type _`getTempAndHumidity`_ with temperature and humidity as float values.
+Return value is a struct of type _`TempAndHumidity`_ with temperature and humidity as float values.
 See example _`DHT_Multi.ino`_

 _**`DHT_ERROR_t getStatus();`**_